Google sees Gmail as key to its collaboration plans

 Tying together Hangouts Chat and Gmail

 Google first previewed Hangouts Chat in 2017, along with its video conferencing tool Hangouts Meet.
-(They were positioned as a replacement for the Hangouts tool within the company’s G Suite product portfolio.)
+They were positioned as a replacement for the Hangouts tool within the company’s G Suite product portfolio.
 Chat officially rolled out last year.

-Launched amid a clamor for alternatives to the wildly popular Slack, there are a number of similarities between Google’s apps and its upstart rival.
+Launched amid a clamour for alternatives to the wildly popular Slack, there are a number of similarities between Google’s apps and its upstart rival.

 Hangouts Chat allows threaded message conversations in its group and direct messages, AI bots and a range of third-party integrations.
 A key strength: its integration with other G Suite apps such as Drive and Docs – and the company has added AI features such as Smart Reply over the last year.

 While Bank said Google is making a “huge investment” in its team chat capabilities, Gmail will continue as the central communication “hub” for G Suite users.
 The Gmail integration reinforces that point, he said.

 It means users will be able to pull up a full-screen version chat tool directly from the left-hand column of the email client, without switching to the Hangouts Chat app.
 Previously, it was only possible to chat using a small direct-message pop-up within Gmail.

 That allows users to quickly move from personal emails to group chat in a less disruptive way.
 Hangouts Chat will still be available as a standalone app.